Square Chikwanda: Style

-Square's sculptures deal mostly with portraits and animals e.g. "Blind Portrait", Berlin, Germany or "Hippo", Tengenenge, Zimbabwe.
+Chikwanda's sculptures deal mostly with portraits and animals e.g. "Blind Portrait", Berlin, Germany or "Hippo", Tengenenge, Zimbabwe.
 His figures are generally very square and stylised : arms, legs and fingers are often square and show hard lines; noses have knife sharp edges.
 His sculptures remind indeed the art-deco figures of the 1930-1940 and are always polished to a high degree of perfection.
 He uses local Zimbabawean stone, including springstone.